 The Camino turns right here to walk towards and around the church.
 Just beyond this church is the Café e Restaurante Viana.
 It is the last café for about 7.0 more kilometers.

 In one kilometer after the church in Vitorino de Piães, the road ends by a guesthouse called the Moradia Ponte de Lima.
 The Camino turns left here and onto a short section of ancient road, shown below.
-The road climbs as it follows a stream that is lined with Calla lillies.
+The road climbs as it follows a stream that is lined with Calla lilies.
 I wished this wonderful historic section would have been longer!

-Then it is back onto the N204 again for a few steps, Here we passed by the sign letting us know we had just entered the municipality of Facha.
+Then it is back onto the N204 again for a few steps, where we passed by the sign letting us know we had just entered the municipality of Facha.
 From here, the municipality was giving us a kilometer countdown to Ponte de Lima.
 It is also about here, that the final and second high point of the day is reached.

 Just after the welcome to Facha sign on the N204, the Camino turns westward at this sign, below onto a dirt road.
 It is all downhill from here!